AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/fluidic-player.md

 ### 3. Retrieve resources using public api {#3retrieveresourcesusingpublicapi}

-As the third step, you need to use the access token to retrieve resources from Learning Manager using public  api .&nbsp; Access token  is required to make any public  api  call and is required to be added in the header as exemplified in the sample application.
+As the third step, you need to use the access token to retrieve resources from Learning Manager using public  api .
+Access token  is required to make any public  api  call and is required to be added in the header as exemplified in the sample application.

 ## Embeddable player {#embeddableplayer}